WaruniGunasena/Food-Recipe-App/README.md

 # Food Recipe App

-A modern, responsive web app for discovering and viewing food recipes built with [insert tech stack, e.g. React, Redux, CSS/SCSS, Spoonacular API etc.].
+A modern, responsive web app for discovering and viewing food recipes built with [insert tech stack, e.g. React.js, CSS, Spoonacular API etc.].

-## 🚀 Table of Contents
+##  Table of Contents

 - [About](#about)
 - [Features](#features)